A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 How I Grade a Candidate

 Immediately upon the completion of the interview, I give the person a score from 1-100.
 I don’t spend a ton of time on this but I do write a few notes down like pros and cons.
-I tend to have a short list of items that I want to remember.
-Kind of like highlights to sum up the interview.
+I tend to have a short list of items that I want to remember—kind of like highlights to sum up the interview.

 I keep most resumes of people I’ve interviewed for a long time along with my notes.
 I have found that a person might apply for another open position in the future.
 Glancing at my summary notes from the initial interview helps me avoid any wasted energy later on.

-As a group, we’ll discuss our scores immediately after the interview for 5 minutes.
+As a group, we’ll discuss all scores immediately after the interview for 5 minutes.
 This needs to be immediate when our memory is fresh about the candidate.
 I feel this is respectful to the candidate and allows us to make a decision and move on to other tasks.
 There’s no big debate here, but we quickly bring up the pros and cons.
 No overthinking is allowed.

-- If a person scores below 85, they are rejected.
+• If a person scores below 85, they are rejected.

-- If the person scores an 85-89, that’s hireable but I’ll probably continue to interview other candidates depending on urgency.
+• If the person scores an 85-89, that’s hireable but I’ll probably continue to interview other candidates depending on urgency.

 It’s typically a “go or no-go” situation unless they fall in the 85-89 range.
 If that’s the case, a final decision may be made in a few days (I generally hate doing this) after we interview additional candidates.